a

 Raissa Simpson

-A graduate of the Conservatory of Dance at SUNY Purchase with an MFA from UC Davis, Simpson had an extensive performance career with Robert Moses Kin and Joanna Haigood’s Zaccho Dance Theatre.
-Her choreography honors include Magrit Mondavi Award, San Francisco Arts Commission, Zellerbach Family Foundation, Phyllis C. Wattis Foundation, Fleishhacker Foundation, California Arts Council, San Francisco Foundation, Kenneth Rainin Foundation, Grants for the Arts, and the City of San Francisco’s Dream Keeper Initiative.
+Raissa received her BFA in Dance Performance from the Purchase College, SUNY Conservatory of Dance and a MFA in Dramatic Art with a focus on Choreography and Direction from UC Davis.
+Her extensive performance career includes tenure with Robert Moses Kin and Joanna Haigood’s Zaccho Dance Theatre.
+In addition to three Isadora Duncan Dance Awards and the Margrit Mondavi Award, Simpson has received choreography honors from the San Francisco Arts Commission, Zellerbach Family Foundation, Phyllis C. Wattis Foundation, Fleishhacker Foundation, California Arts Council, San Francisco Foundation, Kenneth Rainin Foundation, Grants for the Arts, and the City of San Francisco’s Dream Keeper Initiative.

 PATRICIA RYAN MADSON | Senior Lecturer Emerita